CAMBA Board of Directors

 Joe has spent a lifetime riding mountain bike trails and working in the cycling industry.
 Joe has lived in the state for more than 30 years and spent a lot of time in our area.
-He moved full time to Cambaland in 2018, where he founded a consulting business based in Hayward, and consults with various outdoor industry clients from around the country.
+A long time visitor to CAMBA-land, he moved full timein 2018.
+He founded a consulting business based in Hayward, and consults with various outdoor industry clients from around the country.
 Joe has managed billion dollar companies, developed products in the cycling industry, lead global teams and helped create strategic vision for many organizations.
-He is very stoked to live on the CAMBA trails and to help the organization prepare for an amazing future where mountain biking brings continued significant economic impact to the region.
+He is stoked to live on the CAMBA trails and to help the organization prepare for an amazing future where mountain biking brings continued significant economic impact to the region.
 “I spent the last 30 years selling someone a new bike, now I am excited to help them have an amazing experience with those bikes.”

 Tim Louis (Director)

 I am the co-owner, with my wife, of Malnourie Gymrage, located in the Northwoods Beach Township in Sawyer County.
 We are dedicated to the silent sports community, and our most recent contribution isthe GymRage Outdoor Fitness Park located at the OO Trailhead.
 I have been an avid mountain biker since moving to the Hayward area since 1996 and have added trail running to further my enjoyment of our pristine trails.
 My biggest contribution to the CAMBA Board is being a community member of Hayward, which also entails Lac Courte Oreilles.
 For the past two years our gym has fielded running teams made up of ordinary members of the LCO community for the Birkie Trail Festival.
 From this experience, we have expanded into leading group mountain bike rides as well fat biking in the winter months.
 Helping community members learn to enjoy the trails has led to some of our gym members becoming regular cyclists.